aahsnr/development/gentoo-python-dev.md

 EOF

 # 2. Sync the Portage tree to get the latest package definitions
-RUN emerge-webrsync && emerge --sync --quiet
+RUN emerge-webrsync && emerge --sync

 # 3. Set per-package USE flags in a single configuration file
 RUN mkdir -p /etc/portage/package.use && \